How to Use Competency Management to Comply with ISO Standards in Your Organization

 ISO 27001 (Information Security)

-This family of standards concerns information technology, with the goal of improving security and protecting company assets.
-27001 is a management-based system that specifies a minimum set of policies, procedures, plans, records, and other documented information that is needed to become compliant.
+This family of standards concerns information technology to improve security and protect company assets.
+27001 is a management-based system specifying a minimum set of policies, procedures, plans, records, and other documented information needed to become compliant.
 This can be monitored through a competency management program.
 Not only does this standard provide organizations with the necessary know-how for protecting valuable data and information, but it also provides certification which proves to customers and partners that it safeguards its data.
 ISO 27001 is a process for managing risks through the implementation of security controls.

 ISO 14001 (Environment)